Policy Details | |||

 Students who are unwilling to provide their date of birth or any other required data for the enrolment form will be unable to enrol.

-Students with unpaid fees relating to Colchester Institute courses will not be allowed to enrol on any further courses until all outstanding amounts have been paid.
+Students with unpaid fees will not be allowed to enrol on any further courses until all outstanding amounts have been paid.

-Fees quoted cover the duration of the course, including two-year courses with a single learning aim that spans both years.
+Course fees published by Colchester Institute cover the entire duration of the course, including two-year programmes with a single leaning aim that span both years.

-A ‘home’ fees student is eligible to receive funding for their qualification (provided it is a course supported by Government funding), via the Education and Skills Funding Agency (ESFA).
-Students classified as ‘home’ fees will need to fulfil the residency requirements in ESFA Adult Education Budget Funding Rules.
-If the residency criteria in this document is not met, the student will be classed as an ‘overseas’, see item 2.6.
+A ‘home’ fees student is eligible to receive funding for their qualification (provided it is a course supported by Government funding), via the Department for Education.
+Students classified as ‘home’ fees will need to fulfil the residency requirements in Adult Skills Fund Funding Rules.
+If the residency criteria in this document is not met, the student will be classed as an ‘overseas’.

 Please contact our Admissions Team on 01206 712777 for further information on residency eligibility before enrolling on a course.

-If a student is identified as having claimed a fee waiver fraudulently then they will be invoiced for any outstanding amount, and may be referred to the appropriate authority.
+If a student is identified as having claimed a fee waiver fraudulently then they will be invoiced for their course fee and may be referred to the appropriate authority.

-Where applicable and to obtain a fee waiver, students must supply the evidence requested by Registry.
+To confirm eligibility for a fee reduction, students must supply the evidence requested by Registry.

-Tuition fees for courses that receive Government funding will be waived for all students aged 16-18 years on the 31st August in the academic year they start their programme of study.
-This allows for free tuition in any consecutive subsequent year of study where a student is progressing on the same learning aim.
-This applies to full-time and part-time students.
-Students aged 19 or older on 31st August in the academic year they start a new learning aim/programme may be liable for tuition fees.
+Tuition fees for Government-funded courses will be waived for students aged 16-18 on 31st August of the academic year they begin their program.
+This covers free tuition in any subsequent year of study if the student continues on the same learning aim.
+This applies to both full-time and part-time students.
+Students aged 19 or older on 31st August of the academic year they start a new learning aim/program may be required to pay tuition fees.

 Where courses are not supported by Government funding, a fee will be set to reflect the full cost of course delivery.
 No fee waivers are available on these courses.